aydinserbest/TDD/src/test/java/example5/side_effect.md

+The times method now returns a new Dollar object and does not modify the original object.
+This indicates that the method is side-effect-free, which is generally considered a cleaner programming practice.
+When a method is side-effect-free, it does not alter the state of any data outside its scope or interact with external systems.
+This approach enhances code predictability, maintainability, and decreases the likelihood of bugs related to shared mutable state, making it a preferred practice in many programming scenarios.

 "Side-effect free" refers to a function or method operating without altering the state of the program or affecting any external data.
 In programming, side-effect-free methods are typically considered cleaner, more predictable,